The reduction came into force from 15 July 2020 and will last until 12 January 2021.

 The below guide explains how Flat Rate VAT works while illustrating some of the elements which could help you decide if it is the right VAT option for your business.

-What is Flat Rate VAT and how could your business benefit from it?
+What is Flat Rate VAT and how could you benefit from it?

 Standard VAT vs Flat Rate